 2) AI-Based Intelligent Batch Picking

 The second batching method utilizes AI-based algorithms to make more optimized batches of orders.
-We call this method “intelligent batching” and can be performed through the Lucas travel optimization module in our warehouse optimization suite.
+We refer to this method as “intelligent batching”.

 Distributors Can Cut Travel in Half and Double Productivity With AI-Based Intelligent Batching

-If you’re interested in maximizing gains you can get from batch picking, consider utilizing AI-based optimization software.
+If you’re interested in maximizing gains you can get from batch picking, consider utilizing advanced warehouse or work execution systems to batch more intelligently.
 Distributors using this method of batching have more than doubled picking productivity and cut labor hours in half without making any changes to their warehouse layout or adding expensive automation or robotics.